tanitta/TimelineBindingResolver/README.md

 This component stores bindings attached to the PlayableDirector Component as relative path strings.
-Using this component, it becomes possible to store reference information from Timeline prefabs to external assets within a prefab, thereby reducing asset conflicts during team production with tools like Git and preventing binding corruption.
+Using this component, it becomes possible to store reference information from Timeline prefabs to external assets within a prefab, thereby reducing asset conflicts during team production with tools like Git and preventing binding confliction.

 # Install